Code-Institute-Submissions/MS1-Pop-Cakes/README.md

 TECHNOLOGIES USED

-    1. Languages Used
+    1. Languages

         HTML5
         CSS3

-    2. Frameworks, Libraries & Programs Used
+    2. Frameworks, Libraries & Programs

         Bootstrap 5:
         Bootstrap was used to assist with the responsiveness and styling of the website.

         Hover.css:
         Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.

         Google Fonts:
-        Google fonts were used to import the 'Oxygen' font into the style.css file which is used on all pages throughout the project.
+        Google fonts were used to import the 'Oxygen' font into the style.css file which is used on all pages.

         Font Awesome:
         Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.

         jQuery:
-        jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
+        jQuery came with Bootstrap to make the navbar responsive, also for the smooth scroll function in JavaScript.

         Git
         Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

         GitHub:
         GitHub is used to store the project's code after being pushed from Git.

         Balsamiq:
         Balsamiq was used for  wireframes during the design process.